Applications for the 2014-15 recruiting cycle will be posted in early fall 2014.

 - Commitment to and potential for leadership as a sustainability change agent

 - Awards will generally be disbursed during a student’s last consecutive semester of full-time enrollment in the MBA/MS program.

 - Students with significant awards from other sources should contact the Erb Institute to coordinate disbursement timing.

 - Remain enrolled as a full-time student at U-M, through to graduation of the MBA/MS.

 - Remain in good standing with the Erb Institute.

 The requirement for continuous full-time enrollment may be waived in the event of compelling, extenuating circumstances, including but not limited to family emergencies, illness, and military deployment.

-Submit any questions about recruitment scholarships to firstname.lastname@example.org.
-Please also use this address to submit your application.
+Please submit any questions about recruitment scholarships to firstname.lastname@example.org.